HanzFelix/click-directory/README.md

 # Click Directory

-Customizable landing page to easily access links and sites of the user.
+Personal landing page directory to easily access links and sites of the user.
 Data management is only within the browser and uses LocalStorage to save the user's preferences.
+Supposedly for personal use but would work on modern browsers as well.

 # Features
 - [x] Manage the URLs and pages easily.